jacktrusler/cheat_sheets/docs/mac.md

 ### Raycast
 Really nice program that you can use instead of spotlight search.
 Need to change default bindings to open raycast instead of spotlight.
 There's a pretty nice tutorial on the app to show you how to use it.
+Also use it to set commands for window management, don't need another app for that.
 [raycast](https://raycast.com)

 ### AltTab